Centre for Knowledge, Innovation, Technology and Enterprise

 Industry Profile

-I have almost 10 years of rich experience in multinational corporations of the technology sector, including Oracle, IBM, Philips and Unibanca.
+I have almost 10 years of rich experience in multinational corporations, including Oracle, IBM, Philips and Unibanca.
 My international exposure embraces long stays in the United Kingdom, Spain, Mexico and Peru.
 I have worked in very diverse areas, including my last leadership role as a principal consultant.
 My background in industry has given me well-founded knowledge of practically all the organisational innovation process (strategy and innovation definition, project design, selection of products and suppliers, implementation, change management, training, support and evaluation) as well as all the business functions (procurement, logistics, inventory, production and operations, sales and marketing, customer service, and accounting and finance) in different industries.
 During my stay at Oracle, my teams secured around eight 6-digit-dollar contracts in business software.
 For this reason, I was a member of the Oracle Excellence Club in two opportunities and travelled to San Juan (Puerto Rico) and Las Vegas (USA) for the awards.
 I have also written several articles for newspapers and specialised magazines, and given interviews to the media.

 Research